HamidPahlavan/ClimOps/README.md

 ===========================
 This project combines the following data sets:
  - The 2018 Yale Climate Opinions Map Data
- - The 2015 United States Census data
+ - The 2015 United States Census

 Organization of the Project
 ===========================
 The project has the following structure: